Youth Ministry- Grades 6-12

 High School Grades 9-12

-Saturday Social: meet in the Youth House (also known as the DEN) Saturday evenings 5-7 p.m.
-You are encouraged to attend the 4 p.m.
-Mass and join us afterwards in the DEN for dinner, games and discussions on how to walk like Jesus in our daily lives.
-Or, join us at 5 p.m. and stay for the 7 p.m.
-Mass in Spanish.
+Sunday Social: meet in the Youth House (also known as the Den) Sunday evenings 5-8 p.m.
+Join us in the Den for dinner, games and discussions on how to walk like Jesus in our daily lives.

 Parents matter… a lot!